-San Jose’s longest running Nutcracker will capture your imagination and transport you to a magical world of brave toy soldiers & dancing snowflakes.•
+The longest running San Jose Nutcracker will capture your imagination and transport you to a magical world of brave toy soldiers & dancing snowflakes.

-Continuing the tradition for the 52nd year, SF Bay Area dancers take part in this iconic production at the San José Center for the Performing Arts in downtown San Jose.
-This holiday season, experience the beauty and splendor of San José Dance Theatre’s, The Nutcracker, a San Jose tradition since 1966.
+Continuing the tradition for the 53rd year, San Francisco Bay Area and Silicon Valley dancers take part in this iconic production at the San José Center for the Performing Arts in downtown San Jose.
+This holiday season, experience the beauty and splendor of San José Dance Theatre’s, The Nutcracker, a San Jose family tradition since 1966.

 City National Civic